drart/gridquencer4Live/README.md

 TODO
+  - create a heuristics to apply to note generation
   - use controlSurface API for connecting to Push instead of MIDI messages
   - adjust lights when sequence plays
   - load sequences from a track?